 - all reasonable precautions should be taken to prevent any sources of ignition or heat that would be able to ignite the petrol or its vapour

 - petrol in the storage place should only be used in the fuel tank of any internal combustion engine in quantities (not exceeding 150 millilitres at any one time) or for cleaning or as a solvent for repair purposes.

-Any person or organisation storing more than 275 litres at non-workplace premises who doesn’t have a licence needs to apply to your local PEA.
+Any person or organisation storing more than 275 litres at non-workplace premises who doesn’t have a licence needs to apply to the local PEA.
 The licence will specify a name and where the petrol is to be kept; it can be granted for up to 3 years and is not transferrable.
 The local PEA may attach conditions to the licence with regards to how the petrol is stored.

 Petrol in the fuel tank of a vehicle, including boats and aircraft, does not count when you are calculating the total amount you are storing.
 Storage on a vehicle does count however, with a maximum of 30 litres allowed in a maximum of two suitable containers.
 Carriage of petrol is covered by the and the agreement concerning the international carriage of dangerous goods by road (ADR).